sgjanssens/DelayTools/README.md

 # DelayTools
- A package for the analysis of delay equations in Maple
+A Maple library for the analysis of delay equations